 Some new companies command our attention, however, simply because from the start they seem to do nearly everything right.
 That's pretty rare.
-One such company is and another is Hyluxury, Inc. which sells faucets and sinks under the Rivuss brand.
+One such company is a German faucet company just starting to sell in North America, and another is Hyluxury, Inc. which sells faucets and sinks under the Rivuss brand.

-Rivuss faucets are not specially designed for Rivuss.
-They are out of Yatin's general catalog.
+The faucets are not specially designed for Rivuss.
+They are off-the-shelf faucets out of Yatin's general catalog.
 For example, the Rivuss FBS-100 Aragon is listed in Yatin's catalog as the Lippe, the FBS-300 Carrion is the Yatin Mosel and the FBS-400 Danube is in the Yatin catalog as the Wendland faucet.
 But, these are well selected, comprising a balanced collection of striking modern faucets.

 Rivuss faucets are unblushingly contemporary.
 There is not a traditional or even a transitional design in the Rivuss inventory.
 If you are outfitting an urban loft or modern bungalow, these faucets just might be for you.
 But, if you are reproducing a heritage Mission or Victorian look, you will have to look elsewhere for a faucet that complements the design era.

 Yatin cuts no corners.
 All faucets are solid lead-free brass, including the handles.

 Two-handle Rivuss faucets include a ceramic cartridge manufactured by the noted German cartridge maker, Flühs Drehtechnik, GmbH, considered by most to be one of the best, if not the best, European faucet cartridge made.
 This is a cartridge that unlike most others, does not require a lubricant that can deteriorate or wash away over time making the faucet harder to operate.